Skip to Content

 A good teacher praises good behavior and corrects negative behavior.
 Simply pay attention to your child’s behavior and praise or comment on appropriate behaviors.

-Attending helps you learn a lot about the way your child interacts with the world.
+Attending helps you learn a lot about how your child interacts with the world.
 Letting your child know you are paying attention to their behaviors is reinforcing.
-Comments such as “you hung up your coat!” demonstrate to your child that you are observing appropriate behavior and will increase the number of interactions you have that aren’t related to discipline or instructions.
+Comments such as “You hung up your coat!” demonstrate to your child that you are observing appropriate behavior and will increase the number of interactions you have that aren’t related to discipline or instructions.

 3. Reward your Child

-Choosing activities that you can do together, such as playing a game, will increase the amount of positive interactions you have and serve a a powerful source to encourage making good choices in the future.
+Choosing activities that you can do together, such as playing a game, will increase your positive interactions and serve as a powerful source to encourage making good choices in the future.

 4. Pick Your Battles